mikerockin/Python_tasks_T-Geddis/README.md

-# Решенные задачи к книге "Начинаем программировать на Python | Гэддис Тони"
+# Solved tasks for the book "Getting Started with Python Programming | Gaddis Tony"